 Gymshark is a fitness apparel brand with over 10 million customers across 170+ countries.
 In addition to its ecommerce site and retail presence, the company also released a standalone fitness app.

 To streamline the user experience, Gymshark needed centralized authentication across all of its platforms.
-So a user with an ecommerce profile could log into the workout app without any problems, and Gymshark could secure that data.
+So a user with an ecommerce profile could log into the workout app without any problems, and Gymshark could secure their data.

-The process ultimately secured and authenticated logins for 250,000 users per month.
+Gymshark partnered with IAM company Auth0 to facilitate this process, and ultimately secured and authenticated logins for 250,000 users per month.